adknowledgeportal/data-models/README.md

 :warning: If you are working in a Github Codespace, do NOT commit any Synapse credentials to the repository and do NOT use any real human data when testing data model function.
 This is not a secure environment!

 If you want to make changes to the data model and test them out by generating manifests with `schematic`, you can use the devcontainer in this repo with a Github Codespace.
 This will open a container in a remote instance of VSCode and install the latest version of schematic.
+The devcontainer also installs the Rainbow CSV extension.
+You can make changes, commit them, and open a PR from the codespace.

 Codespace secrets:
 - SYNAPSE_PAT: scoped to view and download permissions on the sysbio-dcc-tasks-01 Synapse service account